Fix Error 0x80070780: File Cannot Be Accessed by System

 The Volume Shadow Copy service creates backup snapshots of files.
 If it’s disabled, some file operations fail with error 0x80070780.

-According to CNET’s Windows services guide, Volume Shadow Copy failures account for about 15% of file access errors in Windows 10 and 11.
+According to Windows 10/11 update troubleshooting, volume Shadow Copy service failures are a known cause of file access errors in Windows 10 and 11.

 #Clean Up System Restore Points